gatopedia/vpn-guardian/README.md

 ## Support & Contact

-For questions or support, reach out via GitHub or Telegram bot.
+For questions or support, reach out via GitHub.

 ---